 Is UW good for engineering compared to private universities?

 Yes.
-UW engineering programs rival many private institutions in research, industry access, and outcomes while offering the benefits of a large public university.
+UW engineering programs rival many private institutions in research, industry access, and outcomes.

 Can international students apply through Direct to College?

 Yes.
-University of Washington engineering for international students follows the same Direct to College process, though competition can be especially strong.
+University of Washington engineering for international students follows the same process.

 What happens if I do not get my first choice engineering major?

-Students admitted through DTC are guaranteed placement into an engineering major, but it may not be their first choice if demand exceeds capacity.
+Students admitted through DTC are guaranteed placement into an engineering major, though not always their first choice.

 .png?width=175&height=73&name=ORIGINAL%20LOGO%20Blue%20and%20Green%20(1).png)